ascend4/ascend4/models/johnpye/fprops/PHASES.md

 ### Phase 5: Public API and examples

+Status: first-pass C API and standalone example are in place.

 Deliverables:

-- add a documented phase-aware C API
+- documented phase-aware C API entry points are in `eqm_phase.h`
-- add string and/or structured package builders
-- update or replace `~/feoh/feoh.c` with a concise FPROPS-only example
-- add an in-tree standalone example, or test target, that demonstrates the same workflow as `~/feoh/feoh.c`
+- `fprops_eqm_status_ok(...)` centralizes the "usable result" policy for raw solver status codes while preserving detailed status values for diagnostics
+- `FPROPS_R` in `common.h` is the central molar gas constant used by equilibrium, solution, Shomate, and example code; legacy `R_UNIVERSAL` is derived from it on the existing J/kmol/K basis
+- `FpropsEqm` provides a problem object that owns the phase package, global element ordering, feed totals, temperature, pressure, and solver strategy
+- `fprops_eqm_init(...)`, `fprops_eqm_add_phases(...)`,
+  `fprops_eqm_add_comps(...)`, and `fprops_eqm_solve_TP(...)` provide the
+  compact example-facing workflow
+- `fprops_eqm_add_comps(&eqm, "Fe2O3", 1, "H2", 100)` is a typed C99 macro
+  that expands to a `FpropsEqmComp[]` and counted `fprops_eqm_add_comp_items(...)` call; it avoids raw varargs and does not need a `NULL` sentinel
+- feed initialization accepts both direct element totals such as `"Fe", 2, "O", 3, "H", 200` and formula/species inputs such as `"Fe2O3", 1, "H2", 100`
+- solution-phase feed initialization is available through `fprops_eqm_add_phase_feed(...)` for coordinates in the declared phase order and `fprops_eqm_add_phase_feed_vars(...)` for named coordinates
+- known phase/species/member names are resolved through existing FPROPS element-matrix metadata before falling back to the literal formula parser
+- phase names, coordinate names, and expanded member names are discoverable through `fprops_eqm_phase_name(...)`, `fprops_eqm_phase_coord_name(s)(...)`, and `fprops_eqm_phase_member_name(s)(...)`
+- `fprops_eqm_phase_resolve_package(...)` remains as a small string-based package builder for caller-owned `FpropsEqmPhaseModel` arrays
+- `fprops_eqm_phase_total_members(...)` lets callers size expanded member output arrays
+- `fprops_eqm_phase_find_element(...)` provides a shared phase-model element lookup helper so examples do not carry local name-search loops
+- `FpropsEqmPhaseResult` stores a backpointer to its source `FpropsEqm`, so result accessors such as `fprops_eqm_phase_amount(...)`, `fprops_eqm_phase_coord(...)`, and `fprops_eqm_phase_member_amount(...)` do not require callers to pass the problem object again; its public `status` is zero for usable results and `solver_status` retains the raw solver detail for diagnostics
+- binary solution coordinates use model-derived names, for example wustite exposes `x_FeO1p5` rather than the earlier placeholder `x_member_b`
+- `fprops_eqm_phase_result_write(...)` provides a centralized text writer for package-indexed phase composition output; other formats such as JSON or YAML can be added behind the same `format` parameter
+- `examples/feoh.c` is the in-tree FPROPS-only replacement for the previous out-of-tree `~/feoh/feoh.c` workflow
+- `examples/feoh` links against `libfprops.so` rather than compiling the
+  library objects into the example
-- ensure `libfprops.so` exports the required phase-aware API symbols
+- `libfprops.so` exports the phase-aware API symbols used by the example
-- add documentation explaining when to use:
+- API documentation explains when to use:
   - flat `eqm_solve_elements`
   - phase-aware solver
   - boundary diagnostic scripts

 Tests:

-- standalone Fe-O-H example builds without ASCEND
+- standalone Fe-O-H example builds without ASCEND via `scons -C models/johnpye/fprops WITH_ASCEND=0 examples/feoh`
-- standalone Fe-O-H example links against `libfprops.so`
+- standalone Fe-O-H example links against `libfprops.so` and has an `$ORIGIN/..` runpath so it runs in-tree without `LD_LIBRARY_PATH`
 - example reports:
   - Fe amount
   - unreduced hematite
   - wustite amount/composition
   - spinel amount/site composition
   - H2/H2O gas amounts
-- example succeeds with `helmholtz+ref0:` gas
+- example succeeds with `helmholtz+ref0:` H2/H2O gas
-- example handles at least one oxidizing, one intermediate, and one reducing case
+- example handles reducing, intermediate wustite, and oxidizing spinel cases
+- CUnit coverage verifies the compact problem API, formula feed setup, direct-element feed setup, resolved species/member feed setup, result backpointer access, and phase/member discovery

 Exit criteria:

 - the original user-facing Fe-O-H request is satisfied with a small C example and no ASCEND dependency

+Remaining Phase 5 follow-up:

+- decide whether a heap-allocated `FpropsEqm` constructor/destructor pair is needed in addition to the current caller-owned stack object API
+- add install rules for public phase headers/examples if FPROPS install packaging is enabled later
+- add a scripted example-output regression if the build system grows a standard run-test hook for examples
+- add JSON/YAML result writer formats if downstream tooling needs machine-readable phase output

 ### Phase 6: Broader mixture and slag preparation